-Northstar Healthcare real estate investment trust has determined that suspension of income distribution payments is necessary to protect its capital and financial state.
+Northstar Healthcare Income real estate investment trust (REIT) has determined that suspension of income distribution payments is necessary to protect its capital and financial state.

-The Sonn Law Group is investigating allegations that brokers have recommended Northstar Healthcare REIT investments without fully disclosing the risk associated with REITs or have caused investors to over-concentrate their portfolios in Northstar REIT investments.
+The Sonn Law Group is investigating allegations that brokers and financial advisors have recommended Northstar Healthcare REIT investments without fully disclosing the risk associated with REITs, or have caused investors to over-concentrate their portfolios in Northstar REIT investments.
 If you or a family member has suffered losses investing in Northstar Healthcare, we want to discuss your case.
 Please contact us today for a free review of your case.

 Northstar Healthcare Income, Inc. (Northstar) is a publicly registered non-traded real estate investment trust (REIT).
 Northstar Healthcare Income is sponsored by Colony Capital, “a leading global real estate and investment management firm” with $43 billion in assets under management.